 We clip the following advertisement from a late religious magazine.
-We omit names of persons and places, as we would not care to aid the young clergyman in his search for a wife ;
+We omit names of persons and places, as we would not care to aid the young der gyman in his search for a wife :

-"A PARTNER FOR LIFE WANTED,-A brother In Christ, of the one faith and hope of the calling. over twenty-five and under thirty years of age, good looking and of good reputation, desires and wants a companion for life, of the same precious faith over seventeen and under thirty years of age.] this meet a lady's eye, who is willing to exchange photographs and correspondence on the subject-address , and it will receive prompt attention."
+"A PARTNER FOR LIFE WANTED .- A brother h Christ, of the one faith and hope of the calling. over twenty-five and under thirty years of age, good looking and of good reputation, desires and wants a companion for life, of the same precious faith, over seventeen and under thirty years of age.
+If this meet a lady's eye, who is willing to exchange photographs and correspondence on the subject-address , and it will receive prompt attention."

-Now we ask this "brother in Christ" why he has presumed to disgrace his "brother" and the whole family of Christians by such an advertisement?
+Now we ask this "brother in Christ" why be has presumed to disgrace his "brother" and the whole family of Christians by such an advertise ment?